Embracing flexible work routines

 Right, back on topic.
 I can’t do with getting distracted this early on in the blog, especially not my first blog, as the idea was to make a short blog – emphasis on the short.

-A example being I am currently sat here at 6 am, working and have been for the last hour or so.
+An example: I am currently sat here at 6am, working — and have been for the last hour or so.
 Why, you might ask?
-Have you got a massive deadline?
+Massive deadline?
 Overworked?
-The answer to these questions, at the time of writing this, is no, I am not.
-(Though I do struggle with sleep, I promise you no alarm was set in the writing of this.)
-I’m working because the ideas are flowing, the excitement and energy are there, and so I am riding my productivity wave while it is here.
-This is something I am now so privileged to be able to do, but last year when I started my self-employment journey, I still fought against this notion.
-I would argue with myself simply because it wasn’t happening within work hours.
-I would say to myself unproductive phrases like, “You’re going to be knackered, you will regret it by the end of the day (aka 5 pm), just go back to sleep, if you have to be up then do something else.”
-Well, the fact is I probably won’t be working until 5 pm (unless this wave continues until then, which secretly I hope it will as I could get so much shizzle done).
-I am working because the energy is right, as I like to describe it, my brain is braining, and I’m not fighting against it.
+The answer is no. (Though I do struggle with sleep, I promise you no alarm was set in the writing of this.)
+I’m working because the ideas are flowing, the excitement and energy are there, and so I’m riding my productivity wave while it’s here.
+This is something I’m now privileged to be able to do, but last year when I started my self‑employment journey, I still fought against this notion.

-It is likely if I tried to go back to sleep and wait for my alarm, what would happen is I wouldn’t go back to sleep, becoming increasingly annoyed that I can’t sleep as my brain continues ping-ponging, one of the loudest being it arguing with me, putting pressure on me to sleep.
-Then I struggle to get out of bed and continue to struggle to get ready for work, only to sit in front of the computer frozen, trying to will those ideas and energy back, resulting in me becoming increasingly frustrated, achieving nothing but the compulsory tasks (i.e., attending meetings) and continuing the argument with my head, feeling like a failure, and probably ending up ultimately doomscrolling on my phone.
+If I tried to go back to sleep and wait for my alarm, I wouldn’t sleep.
+I’d get increasingly annoyed that I can’t sleep while my brain ping‑pongs ideas around.
+Then I’d struggle to get out of bed, struggle to get ready, and end up sitting in front of the computer frozen — trying to will the ideas back.
+That usually results in frustration, achieving nothing but compulsory tasks (like meetings), and doomscrolling on my phone.
+A classic executive function spiral.

 Previous